ammoseek/asblog/src/posts/11-30-2019-color-themes-new-ammoseek/index.md

 Also, don't forget to [check out "Compact Results Mode"](/posts/ammoseek-feature-compact-results) for a much less sparse/spaced-out results page.

 Currently, we are offering 5 different themes and plan to add more in the future based upon user feedback.
-Here are some screeshots of each.
+Here are some screenshots of each.

 The default "Gray Ogre" theme:
 ![Gray Ogre Color Theme](./graytheme-thumb.png)